albertzheng07/Behavioral-Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-I did these in both the clockwise and counter clockwise directions.
+In order to capture good driving behavior, I first recorded two laps on track one using nominal center lane driving where I would not deviate from the center of the road.
+I did recorded each lap in both the clockwise and counter clockwise directions.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+My next step was to then record the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to correct itself if there was deviation from the center of the road.
+These images show what a recovery will look like when heading towards the side of the road:

 ![alt text][image3]
 ![alt text][image4]